cngroupdk/CNUplayground/README.md

 Goal is to go through training excercises for screeps game.
 Then launch simulation room and try to do the tasks listed below.

+Please note that simulation mode is not persisting state between tab reloads / closing.
+It will persist code, but the simulation progress will be deleted.
+Keep the tab open :) Also please make screenshots when you achieve the goals, so we avoid any accidents :)

 [Scrreps main page](https://screeps.com/)
 [Tutorial + simaltion room](https://screeps.com/a/#!/sim)
 [Documentation](https://docs.screeps.com/)